Doctor dragged off plane had 'horrifying' experience: lawyer

 He later managed to get back onto the flight, reportedly saying that he needed to get home because he was a doctor and had patients to see the next day.

+After videos of the incident went viral, some observers on social media said Dao may have been targeted because he is Asian.
+Demetrio, however, rejected the racism charges and comparisons of Dao being the "Asian version of Rosa Parks" — although he wants him to be a "poster child" for treating customers right.

+"Dr. Dao, I believe to his great credit, has come to understand that he is the guy to stand up for all passengers going forward," Demetrio said.

-United Airlines CEO Oscar Munoz apologized for the incident and said the company was conducting an internal investigation.
-But he also drew public scorn — and calls for a boycott — after initially saying the crew was merely trying to "re-accommodate" Dao and then blamed him for his "disruptive and belligerent" behavior.
+United Airlines CEO Oscar Munoz has apologized for the incident repeatedly and said the company was conducting an internal investigation.
+But he has drawn public scorn — and calls for a boycott — after initially saying the crew was merely trying to "re-accommodate" Dao and then blamed him for his "disruptive and belligerent" behavior.

-The airline said it will no longer allow officers to pull booked and seated passengers from flights, and that it would be compensating the other passengers affected after the flight ended up getting delayed by three hours.
+The airline reiterated in a statement Thursday that it will no longer allow officers to pull booked and seated passengers from flights and will review how it incentivizes oversold flights.

+"This horrible situation has provided a harsh learning experience from which we will take immediate, concrete action," United Airlines said.

+While Demetrio said the Dao family has not personally heard from Munoz — although they are accepting his apology — United Airlines said in their statement that the CEO did call Dao to express regret.

-Demetrio said airlines must learn from this case and vastly revamp their customer service.
+Demetrio added that all airlines — not just United — must learn from this case and vastly revamp their customer service.

 "Are we going to continue to just be treated like cattle?
 Bullied?
 Rude treatment?" he asked.
 "We all have had enough ... angst for flying as it is.
 Don't treat the people who helped make you be the corporate entity you are like Dr. Dao was treated."